SageJames/Web3-Hub/Pipeline/Presentation/README.md

 ## Evaluating Feedback
 * Outline the main ideas behind everything that a user said regaurding your product.
-* List 3 main issue
+* List 3 main issues
 * List 3 porsitives
 * What stuck out to them the most?
 * What future relationship do they want with the application?